Noovolari/leapp/docs/security/system-vault.md

 Information that can be used, or potentially exploited, to gain access to cloud environments are stored your workstation's System Vault, leveraging its own integrated encryption.
-The user can access at any time the secrets stored in the System Vault through user password.
+The user can access the secrets stored in the System Vault at any time, using their user password.

 Leapp uses [Keytar](https://github.com/atom/node-keytar) as an interface to the secure vault on macOS, Windows and Linux systems.